Leigh S. Estabrook: Education and career

 LEEP, relocating the School's facilities to property purchased from the Acacia fraternity, and bringing The Bulletin of the Center for Children's Books to the program.

 University of Illinois School of Information Sciences.

 After her term as dean Estabrook continued as director of the Library Research Center.
 The Center conducted dozens of studies, including a series on the impact of the USAPATRIOT Act on libraries.

 Estabrook was a Scholar in Residence at the Chicago Public Library in 2002.

 She is a fellow of the A.K.
 Rice Institute, president, and consultant to AKRI conferences.

+Personal life

+She married Carl Galliher Estabrook and they had five children: John, Daniel, Susan, Anne and Helen.
+Carl Estabrook died in 2026.